Baptism

 - The Wedding Ministry will be available throughout the planning to answer questions.
 We will provide a Wedding Coordinator for the rehearsal.
 This coordinator will be present the day of the wedding to assist in any way needed.

-- A copy– ready Wedding program will be prepared for the wedding which will include the music and other Liturgical guides for the guests.
+- Your Wedding program will be prepared and printed for the wedding, which will include the music and other Liturgical guides for the guests.

-For information on planning a wedding at the Cathedral, please call or email Amy Sorg, Wedding Coordinator, (901) 827-2962, karen.gephart@ic.cdom.org.
-Information that you will need when you call:
+For information on planning a wedding at the Cathedral, please email, karen.gephart@ic.cdom.org

 - What dates are you considering?